dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # Server made for LINUX, GUI on any browser on any system.

+Update V2.2:
+- new audio filter: now filtering is done in the browser, so every user has his own filters.

 Update V2.1:
 - new and better SSB demodulator using inverse FFT.
 Preconfigured for max.
 20 independent users.
 Can be changed in webspcketserver.h, see MAX_CLIENTS.
 Maximum number of users is given by the CPU power of your computer.
 I.e.: an Odroid N2 or RPI-4 can handle up to 20 users, a PC can handle much more.